Kingston Parks & Recreation

 KYSO Field Use Policies & Procedures

-Opachinski, Govoni & Lootz Field Use Policies and Procedures
+Opachinski, Govoni & Lootz KYSO Field Use Policies and Procedures

 • Insurance Requirements: All KYSO organizations are required to provide the Recreation Office with an insurance binder showing that their program has the coverage described below for their season.
 Said policy is to insure both participants and spectators.